 The fungal collections at the Botanical Museum (H) are the most significant in Finland in terms of number of specimens and scientific value.
 Also internationally they are among the world's top collections, and some invaluable special collections add to their value.

 The collections comprise c.
 850 000 specimens, of which roughly half are lichens.
 Most specimens are placed in eastern Fennoscandia collections (Herbarium Fennoscandiae orientalis) meaning that they are collected in Finland and neighboring areas in Russian Karelia, the Kola Peninsula and the western part of Leningrad Oblast.
-The general collections (Fungi externi, Lichenes externi) include specimens from all over the rest of the world.
+The foreign collections (Fungi externi, Lichenes externi) include specimens from all over the rest of the world.
 In addition to the Nordic countries, the collection is particularly rich in specimens from Canada (lichens, polypores), Tierra del Fuego and Patagonia (lichens, microfungi), Northeast China (polypores) and East Africa (Agaricales, slime molds).
 Collections are further divided into systematic categories, such as Aphyllophorales, Ascomycetes, Agaricales, Deuteromycetes, Uredinales and Ustilaginales.
 Lichens are kept separately because of research traditions and practical reasons.

 Lichen collections of E. Acharius (H-ACH, 5 500 specimens) and W. Nylander (H-NYL, 52 000 specimens) are stored separately.
 P. A. Karsten’s valuable specimens representing all groups of fungi are intercalated in the normal collections and Karsten’s type specimens have been databased.
 Other notable collections include J. I. Liro’s and Aarre Rauhala’s microfungi and Aino Henssen’s, Veli Räsänen’s, Matti Laurila’s and Gösta Lång’s lichens.
 We also have c.
 260 series of exsiccatae, of which 160 are lichens and 100 other fungi.
 These are in part kept separately but mostly incorporated in the collections.